 Issue Papers

-FASD Prevalence in Special Populations — Based on the most current research, the estimated prevalence of Fetal Alcohol Spectrum Disorder (FASD) in the general Canadian population is 4%.
-However, rates of FASD are believed to be much higher in certain groups.
-The goal of this issue paper is to take a closer look at the research on special populations that may be at greater risk for FASD, including children in care, individuals involved in the justice system, and Indigenous communities.
-This examination is critical to understanding the demographic, social, geographical, and cultural factors that underlie drinking during pregnancy, and which groups may warrant additional support to ensure healthy outcomes.
+FASD Prevalence in Special Populations — Based on the most current research, the estimated prevalence of fetal alcohol spectrum disorder (FASD) in the general North American population is at least 8%.
+However, rates of FASD are believed to be higher in certain groups.
+Examining the varying rates of FASD across different groups is critical to understand the demographic, social, geographical, and cultural factors that underlie alcohol consumption during pregnancy, and which groups may benefit from additional or tailored support to promote healthy outcomes.

 Social and Economic Cost of FASD — The complexity and chronicity of FASD impacts both the individual and their family, and requires a wide range of assistance from services including health care, community services, remedial education and others.
 As a result, FASD has a substantial economic and societal impact, as these impairments can have lifelong implications.